yofabronecoforo/C6EGHS/README.md

-# C6GHAS
+# Enhanced Goody Hut Setup (EGHS) for Civilization VI

-Goody Hut Advanced Setup for Civilization VI
+A mod which provides additional setup options for Tribal Villages.